 If you're looking for the best running headphones around, you're in the right place.

-With an array of different sizes, styles, and quality available, it can be hard to know what exactly it is you're looking for from a set of headphones for fitness.
+With an array of different sizes and headphone types available, it can be hard to know what exactly it is you're looking for from a set of headphones for fitness.
 However, we'd argue the features to look out for are actually quite simple.

 Best Running Headphones